UnixJunkie/SEED-mirror/docs/source/params.rst

 instance will be used.
-The additional keyword-based parameter file, that we will refer to as ``seed_kw.par`` should always be present (even if blank) and its path has to be specified in the second line of :ref:`i1<i1>`.
+The additional keyword-based parameter file, that we will refer to as ``seed_kw.par`` should always be present (even if blank) and its path has to be specified in the second line of `i1`_.

+If a keyword is not specified in the ``seed_kw.par``, its default value will be used.
-The keywords that can be set are the following:
+The keywords that can be set are the following (defaults are given in brackets):

 .. _MC_param: